 Every job consisting of repetitive and iterative tasks, processes, and even problem solving will be replaced by automation during the next 20 years, perhaps sooner.

-Middle management, business administration, finance, logistics, marketing and many others sectors will be impacted.
+Middle management, business administration, finance, logistics, marketing, and many other sectors will be impacted.

 Where does it leave us?
-For certain extends it may sound like a disaster.
+It may sound like a disaster.